markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 function using the `map` operator on the list which we have seen before.

 So do you realize what we have just done?
 We have implemented our own version of `map`!
-We can rename the function and make it an extension function, the we can literally use them in identical ways:
+We can rename the function and make it an extension function, then we can literally use them in identical ways:

 ![](Lambdas/doWithLists2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F731163822148721273)